ajsidd/Project3_Cricket/README.md

 - If you encounter any issues related to database connectivity or queries, check the database connection parameters and ensure the PostgreSQL server is running.
 - Make sure to set the correct environment variables before running or deploying the application.

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contributors